trifectatechfoundation/trifectatech-website/content/initiatives/data_compression.md

 ]

 blogposts = [
-    "Current zlib-rs performance",
+    "Trifecta Tech Foundation is the new home for memory safe zlib", "Current zlib-rs performance",
     "flate2 release v1.0.29 with new `zlib-rs` feature", "xz incident shows the need for structural change"